davidmalcolm/texi2rst/output/the-character-esc-in-constants.rst

-The Character ESC in Constants

-You can use the sequence \e in a string or character constant to stand for the ASCII character ESC.
+The Character ESC in ConstantsYou can use the sequence \e in a string or character constant to stand for the ASCII character ESC.